Nayjest/lm-proxy/README.md

 When **debugging mode** is enabled,
 LM-Proxy provides detailed logging information to help diagnose issues:
 - Stack traces for exceptions are shown in the console
-- logging level is set to DEBUG instead of INFO
+- Logging level is set to DEBUG instead of INFO

 > **Warning** ⚠️
->Never enable debugging mode in production environments, as it may expose sensitive information to the application logs.
+> Never enable debugging mode in production environments, as it may expose sensitive information to the application logs.

 ### Enabling Debugging Mode
 To enable debugging, set the `LM_PROXY_DEBUG` environment variable to a truthy value (e.g., "1", "true", "yes").
 > **Tip** 💡
->Environment variables can also be defined in a `.env` file.
+> Environment variables can also be defined in a `.env` file.

 Alternatively, you can enable or disable debugging via the command-line arguments:
 - `--debug` to enable debugging